We are in a transition, within the transition. What I mean by that is we are part way through Fall and yet not quite at winter.

 Fall is the time to let go of unneeded energies from your life.
 This could be relationships or friendships or habits that are no longer serving you.
 This is a time to let them go.

 Fall is the time of the Metal element in Traditional Chinese Medicine.
 The organs associated with the Fall are the Lungs and Large intestine.
+Metal stands for being strong, clear about things, and knowing when it’s time to let things go.
+These gifts help keep our bodies and minds in harmony, especially as the seasons change.

 According to Traditional Chinese Medicine Fall weather is mostly very dry.
 Dryness can damage both the lungs and the large intestines.